msavin/SteveJobs/README.md

 meteor add msavin:sjobs
 ```

-Second, write your background jobs like you would your methods:
+Then, write your background jobs like you would write your methods:

 ```javascript
 Jobs.register({